-- Do not cut the red colored part shown in the image above. - Make sure the vehicle ignition switch is turned off, disconnect the 12-volt auxiliary battery (located in the left side of engine room) and wait 3 minutes or longer to allow the system to deactivate.
+- Do not cut the red colored part shown in the image above. - Make sure the vehicle ignition switch is turned off, disconnect the negative cable from the 12 Volt auxiliary battery (located in the left side of motor room) and wait 3 minutes or longer to allow the system to deactivate.